With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChesterfield Community Services Board is a mental health treatment clinic in Chesterfield, Virginia, located at 6801 Lucy Corr Boulevard, in the 23832 zip code.
 Chesterfield Community Services Board provides outpatient treatment.
-Chesterfield Community Services Board provides group therapy, behavior modification and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
+Chesterfield Community Services Board provides individual psychotherapy, behavior modification and psychotropic medication to adults, young adults and seniors 65 or older.
 Chesterfield Community Services Board also supports people requiring dual diagnosis treatment.
-Additional services provided by Chesterfield Community Services Board consist of family psychoeducation, integrated primary care services and supported housing.
+Additional services provided by Chesterfield Community Services Board consist of suicide prevention services, integrated primary care services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.